nickneusch/psa-grading-dashboard/README.md

 ### View on Tableau Public

-View the dashboard on Tableau Public (For Desktop-view only) https://public.tableau.com/app/profile/nicholas.neuschwander/viz/Tay_CollectsPSADashboard/Dashboard3
+View the dashboard on Tableau Public (For Desktop-view only): https://public.tableau.com/app/profile/nicholas.neuschwander/viz/Tay_CollectsPSADashboard/Dashboard3

 ##